Skip to main content Skip to main navigation Skip to footer content

 Early Arrivals

-Please log into your MyHousing and fill out an "Application" for Early Arrival.
+Please log in to your MyHousing portal and complete the "Application" for Early Arrival.

 Early Arrival

-It is inevitable that a number of students will be required to return to campus before their officially scheduled Fall move-in date (August 21, 2024 for first-year students; August 24 or 25, 2024 for upper division students).
+Some students will inevitably be required to return to campus before their officially scheduled Fall move-in date (August 20, 2025, for first-year students; August 21 for incoming transfer students; and August 23 or 24, 2025, for upper division students).
 The Office of Residential Life accommodates requests for early arrival to the extent possible.
-The standard charge associated with a residence hall early arrival is $50 per night from the time a student or a student's belongings occupy the space, with the maximum charge not to exceed $349.
+The standard charge associated with a residence hall early arrival is $50 per night beginning when a student or a student's belongings occupy the space, with the maximum charge not to exceed $358.

-Requests for early arrival should be made at least 10 business days before arrival, so that communication may take place between the Office of Residential Life, Physical Plant, the Office of Conference Services and all other affected areas.
-It may not be possible to provide accommodations in cases where fewer than 10 business days notice are provided.
-If an early arrival is accommodated with short notice, students should bear in mind that the room may not be fully cleaned or prepared to normal standards.
+Requests for early arrival should be made at least 10 business days before arrival to assist in communication between the Office of Residential Life, Physical Plant, the Office of Conference Services, and all other affected areas.
+In cases where fewer than 10 business days' notice is provided, it may not be possible to accommodate the request.
+If a short-notice request is approved, students should know that the room may not be fully cleaned or prepared to normal standards.

-Early ArrivalMeals are typically not provided for students who choose to arrive early, although arrangements may be made for students involved programmatically, such as athletes or Turning Titan Staff.
+Early ArrivalMeals are generally not provided for students who choose to arrive early.
+However, arrangements may be made for those participating in University-sponsored programs, such as athletes or the Turning Titan Staff.

 Specific guidelines exist for students who fall into the following broad categories:

 • Summer housing.
-Students who reside in summer housing transition to fall spaces in early August in accordance with summer housing guidelines.
-The early arrival charge for summer residents is incorporated into the summer housing costs.
+Students who reside in summer housing transition to fall spaces in early August, following summer housing guidelines.
+The early arrival charge for summer residents is incorporated into the summer housing costs

 • Academic commitments.
-Students returning to participate in an academic commitment, such as orientation, a musical or theatre rehearsal or event, a student teaching commitment, or any other event that is required to fulfill a curricular expectation are allowed to return the day before the commitment begins.
+Students returning for an academic commitment, such as orientation, a musical or theatre rehearsal or performance, student teaching, or any other required curricular activity, are permitted to arrive one day before the commitment begins.

 • Campus work.
-Students who request an early arrival to begin work on-campus full-time may do so without charge during the full week before the start of classes.
-Early arrival charges will be waived beginning the day before the work commitment begins, but no earlier than August 21.
-Students whose campus work begins before August 21, will be incorporated into the summer housing program and assessed the appropriate associated charges.
+Students who request an early arrival to begin work on campus full-time may do so without charge during the full week before the start of classes.
+Early arrival charges will be waived beginning the day before the work commitment begins, but no earlier than August 20.
+Students whose campus work begins before August 20 will be incorporated into the summer housing program and assessed the appropriate associated charges.

 • Athletes.
-Athletes participating in fall sports may arrive as indicated by the coaching staff, typically on the day of or the day before the team's first scheduled practice.
+Fall sport athletes may arrive as instructed by their coaching staff, usually on the day of or the day before the team’s first scheduled practice.

 • Significant travel distance.
-Students who reside more than 450 miles from campus may request an additional day before standard move-in or their first commitment to help accommodate family travel needs.
-Students who return to campus from outside the United States are allowed to return up to five additional days before standard move-in or their first commitment to help account for international travel itineraries and minimize the effects of jet-lag.
-Submission of travel itineraries or ticket stubs may be requested so that travel dates can be verified before charges are waived.
+Students who live more than 450 miles from campus may request to arrive one day early to help accommodate family travel needs.
+Students returning from outside the United States may come up to five days early to account for international travel and minimize the effects of jet lag.
+Travel itineraries or ticket stubs may be requested to verify travel dates before any early arrival charges are waived.

 Doug Meyer - Associate Director of Residential Life for Housing Operations